-Summer is quickly approaching.
-The sun stays high in the sky longer, warming up the earth for several months before making a seasonal change into Fall.
+Summer is when the sun shines!It stays high in the sky for longer periods of time, warming up the earth for several months before making a seasonal change into Fall.
 Like many heavenly bodies, the sun, a big part of our summer celebrations, is the topic of much folklore.
 Each culture has its own myths, legends, stories and folk wisdom about how the sun first came to light up our skies.
 From escaping evil spirits to needing attention, the sun is a force in many folktales.
 Here are some examples of folklore about this ball of fire in the sky:

 Siberia- One day the evil spirits of the land stole the sun out of the sky.
 The animals of the land stumbled around in the darkness looking for food and shelter.
 Finally, the wise raven called a council meeting to plan how to free the sun.
 The hare was sent to find the sun since he was the fastest in the group.
 The hare traveled for days until he found the hole where the evil spirits had hidden the sun.
 While the spirits were sleeping, the hare climbed down the crevice and stole the sun back from the evil spirits.